dwydler/runner-images-hetzner-cloud/docs/create-image-and-hcloud-resources.md

 ### Network Security

-To connect to a temporary virtual machine, Packer uses WinRM or SSH.
+To connect to a temporary virtual machine, Packer uses SSH.

-If your build agent is located outside of the Azure subscription where the temporary VM is created, a public network interface and public IP address are used.
+If your build agent is located outside of the Hetzner Cloud where the temporary VM is created, a public network interface and public IP address are used.
-Make sure that firewalls are configured properly and that WinRM (TCP port 5986) and SSH (TCP port 22) connections are allowed both outgoing for the build agent and incoming for the temporary VM.
+Make sure that firewalls are configured properly and that SSH (TCP port 22) connections are allowed both outgoing for the build agent and incoming for the temporary VM.
-Also, if you don't want the temporary VM to be accessible from everywhere, set the `RestrictToAgentIpAddress` parameter value to `$true` to set up firewall rules allowing access only from your build agent's public IP address.

-If your build agent and temporary VM are in the same subscription, you can configure Packer to connect using a private virtual network.
-To achieve this, set proper values for the environment variables `VNET_RESOURCE_GROUP`, `VNET_NAME` and `VNET_SUBNET`.

 ### Azure Subscription Authentication